nazwhale/who-is-naz/content/blog/oily-things-on-toast.md

 ---
 ![oily veg on toast](/assets/00000img_00000_burst20200425113232068_cover.jpg)

-A little while back I started keeping jars of oily veg in my fridge, mainly because they’re healthy and last forever.
+A little while back I started keeping jars of oily veg in my fridge, 'cos they’re healthy and last forever.
 The sorts of jars you see on the shelves of Turkish shops and that.

 I started using these jars of oily goodness for my midnight snacks.
 What happened was so good.
 It felt like cheating.